AlexBardJS/Aloha/README.md

 See details of **new_unzip.sh** for more details.<br />

+**rmmost.sh**--(*Depreciated*) Linux script file that deletes every file in the CSV folder except the 13 files that are specified.<br />
+<sub>::The loop is unnecessary, left in for testing.
+Could not combine this script within the <b>new_unzip.sh</b> file, it works but it looks messy and congested.
+Being left in seperate file for function seperation and overall neat code.::</sub>

 **linecount.sh**--(*Depreciated*) Script file that checks each CSV file's line count.
 If there is only one line (the header line), the file is deleted.
 Also manually deletes files that contain unnecessary content.